nodemcu/nodemcu-firmware/docs/en/modules/sjson.md

 ## sjson.decoder:write

-This provides more data to be parsed into the lua object.
+This provides more data to be parsed into the Lua object.

 ####Syntax
 `decoder:write(string)`